stefanbund/cis1-a/README.md

 # cis1-a
 CIS 1-A Students,
+9/16/2015
+A Twitter hashtag is launched for questions and support in addition to our Git hub issues page ->

+9/02/2015
 Thank you for making excellent effort during the first two weeks to attend lecture.
 I appreciate this and look forward to working with each of you.

 Each term I am obligated to drop all students who have not attended one hour of lab time in our MLK facility.
 I will do so Sunday evening.